 Why did you decide to focus on army jackets, rather than other clothing items?

 It started so naturally while I was vintage shopping.
 I saw a vision, and I wanted to keep the history alive by making them even more beautiful than they already are.
-I actually had some really cool experiences where I’ve run into a Veteran, where they have not only complimented me about the jacket, but they’ve also mentioned how much they appreciated the fact the that it still had the original patches.
+I actually had some really cool experiences where I’ve run into a veteran, where they have not only complimented me about the jacket, but they’ve also mentioned how much they appreciated the fact that it still had the original patches.
 It’s just such an amazing feeling.
 With that being said, I just ordered my first denim vintage jackets.
 Stay tuned.

 What was the biggest challenge you experienced when starting your own business, and how did you overcome it?

 I am still going through challenges; it takes so much to start a business and keep it going.
-I am still and will continue to learn so much.
-I think my biggest challenge was finding help that would be as detailed orientated and as passionate for my jackets as I am.
+I am still learning and will continue to learn so much.
+I think my biggest challenge was finding help that would be as detail orientated and as passionate for my jackets as I am.
 It was extremely hard, as each jacket is sewn by hand, so it’s a lot hours of work and time.
 Also, we keep each jacket different but with the same general concept– the eye and threading.
 However, I also don’t want the jackets to be the same.
 I like each client to have their own and the jacket to represent each one of them.

 Who is your personal style icon?

 Hardest question of all!
 When it comes to fashion, there isn’t one person that I’m just extremely drawn to.
 I love the elegance of Blake Lively, as well as the sexiness of Jennifer Lopez (sometimes she’s a bit too sexy but I like that its stands out, ha!)
 My true icon is heritage.
-My family is Colombian, and they love their brightness and ethnicity of their work.
+My family is Colombian, and they love the brightness and ethnicity of their work.
 It’s all artisan creations.
 There is so much creativity in everything they do.

 What piece of advice do you have to offer to young entrepreneurs?

 It’s hard, and everyone will give you an idea or suggestion.
-Ultimately, you have to stick with what you heart and mind tells you.
+Ultimately, you have to stick with what your heart and mind tells you.
 There will be bumps, but it’s part of the journey.
 Opening your own business is like a rollercoaster.
 The highs are high and the lows are low.
 You just have to to keep pressing forward and follow your dreams.

 What’s next for you?